codeNameAtlas/codeNameAtlas.github.io/_posts/2019-8-27-Parsing-JS-Compilation-Performance.md

 ### V8 Overview

-*This is part two of a four part series on Performance.* The image below is a simplified breakdown of how V8 works (taken from "*JavaScript Start-up Performance*" by [Addy Osmani](https://medium.com/reloading/JavaScript-start-up-performance-69200f43b201)):
+*This is part two of a series on Performance.* The image below is a simplified breakdown of how V8 works (taken from "*JavaScript Start-up Performance*" by [Addy Osmani](https://medium.com/reloading/JavaScript-start-up-performance-69200f43b201)):

 ![an image alt text]({{ site.baseurl }}/images/v8-overview.png "v8 overview")